 Mall Flower, Tina Barry’s book of poems and short fiction (Big Table Publishing, 2015), received two Pushcart Prize nominates and won a place in The Best Short Fiction 2016 anthology.
 Her writing has appeared in newspapers and magazines, as well as literary publications such as Drunken Boat; Elimae; Lost in Thought; Blue Fifth Notebook; Exposure, an Anthology of Micro-fiction; and Veils, Halos and Shackles: International Poetry on the Oppression and Empowerment of Women.
 She is a Best of the Net nominee.
 In 2014, Barry received her M.F.A. in creative writing at Long Island University, Brooklyn.
 A long-time Brooklynite, Barry now resides in the Hudson Valley.
 Find her at TinaBarryWriter.com.

-Joshua holds an MFA from the University of Mississippi, an MFA from Stonecoast at the University of Southern Maine, and an M.A. from Pittsburg State University.
-A former Grisham fellow, he has taught fiction, poetry, and multi-genre workshops.
-His poems have recently appeared or are forthcoming in Goblin Fruit, The Warwick Review, and The Glass Seed Annual.
-He lives in Athens, Ohio, where he's pursuing a Ph.D. in Literature at Ohio University.
+Joshua holds an MFA from Stonecoast at the University of Southern Maine, an MFA from the University of Mississippi, and an M.A. from Pittsburg State University.
+A former John and Renee Grisham fellow, he teaches poetry, fiction, and multi-genre workshops.
+Recent poems have appeared in The Poetry Distillery, The Museum of Americana, and The Midwest Quarterly.
+He is a doctoral candidate in Literature at Ohio University, and now lives in Tampa, Florida.

 Brenda Mann Hammack